incorrect handling of angle bending leads to errors for obtuse angles and crashes for angles of 180

 (a) Go with some sort of clipping because it's what AMBER does and at least prevents the problem

 (b) Go to double precision here and put a note in the documentation in case it ever comes up again, in which case then add some (very slight) clipping in double precision.

-#9 Updated by David van der Spoel almost 13 years ago
+#9 Updated by David van der Spoel about 13 years ago

 I have added a patch in routine bond_angle like this: